 - the Communications Committee meets as required and oversees functions on telecommunications, including matters arising under Part XIB and XIC of the Competition and Consumer Act (formerly the Trade Practices Act) and authorisations.
 It coordinates with the Enforcement Committee

-- the Regulated Access and Price Monitoring Committee meets as required and oversees access and price monitoring issues
+the Infrastructure Committee meets as required and oversees access and price monitoring issues

 - the Adjudication Committee meets weekly and considers authorisations and notifications, and reports to the full Commission.